 Nadine found me an Impala.
 This was my best distance shot at 458 yds.
 DRT.
 After lunch and a nap, we head out for more culls.
-We go thru the hills and find a group of 4 Mtn.
-ReedBok.
+We go thru the hills and find a group of 4 Mountain ReedBok.
 Nadine says shoot that old female.
-200yds but not the best angle; obvious hit but takes off over the hill.
+200 yards but not the best angle; hit but takes off over the hill.
 We looked for a while, and I said I don’t think it went this far.
 We start back to the start, and Nadine turns Flip loose downwind.
-2 minutes and, Flip has found it.
-Very tall grass and hard to see.
+2 minutes and Flip has found it.
+Very tall grass and it is hard to see.
 Thanks, Flip.

-Head for another area and glass from the hilltop, move down and glass, and when we reach the bottom, we spot 2 Warthogs as we glass to more come on the same opening but closer.
+Head for another area and glass from the hilltop, move down and glass, and when we reach the bottom, we spot 2 Warthogs.
+As we glass, two more come on the same opening but closer.
 We head out to stalk them.
-As we move closer, we spot a Duiker in a green patch of grass—nice Duiker and on my trophy list.
+As we move closer, we spot a duiker in a green patch of grass.
+Nice duiker, and it’s on my trophy list.

-We work close to get a good look, and Nadine says let’s go back and check the Warty’s.
+We work closely to get a good look, and Nadine says let’s go back and check the Warty.
 As we start back, another Duiker comes out and is immediately chased by the 1st.
-Nadine says that was an excellent Ram, and was I willing to sneak around and forego the Warts for a bit.
+Nadine says that was an excellent Ram and was I willing to sneak around and forego the Warts for a bit.
 You bet, and slowly we move thru the flat from bush to tree to bush.
 As we both are about to clear a tree there, he is 50 yds and feeding,

 African Management and Trophy Hunt